IB DIPLOMA PROGRAMME

 What is the International Baccalaureate Diploma Programme (IB DP)?

-After finishing the MYP, students are well-prepared for further education, including national and international courses of study for 16-19 year olds.
+After finishing the MYP, students are well-prepared for further studies, including national and international courses of study designed for 16-19 year olds.
 The MYP aligns most closely with the IB DP, ensuring a smooth transition; and prepares students for the DP by reflecting the depth, breadth and balance that is characteristic of all IB programmes.

 Through the DP, students: